NHS Medical Doctor Degree Apprenticeship - All Facts in 1 Place

 This could mean that once apprentices join the NHS workforce, they may become committed to it.

-The programme demands an exceedingly intense time commitment with almost no free time.
-The rigorous nature of the training programme can lead to a significant impact on work-life balance, potentially resulting in burnout and increased stress levels among participants.
+While the apprenticeship offers the benefit of earning while learning, there are concerns regarding the workload, as the programme demands an exceedingly intense time commitment with almost no free time.
+Studying medicine is hard enough on its own, but adding more responsibilities can lead to a significant impact on work-life balance, potentially resulting in burnout and increased stress levels among participants.

 Training Quality and Consistency